What does it mean to have good dental health?

 Does Medicare cover dental?

+That's the big question: Does Medicare cover dental services?
 Original Medicare (coverage from the government) only covers dental care that’s necessary for treating an injury or illness.
 This doesn’t include the regular office visits, exams, cleanings and common procedures you need to maintain good oral health.

 However, Medicare Advantage plans (Part C), Medicare Cost plans and standalone dental plans can offer a variety of different dental benefits to help meet your needs.
 Depending on your coverage, you can find a plan that covers preventive exams, X-rays, denture care, root canals and much more.

-Learn more: Dental coverage after age 65
+Learn more: What are your Medicare dental coverage options after age 65?